markusmkim/MOEA-ImageSeg/README.md

   where *&#956;<sub>k</sub>* is the centroid of the pixels (average pixel value) in the segment *C<sub>k</sub>*.

 ## Results
-The images are taken from DATASET.
+The images are taken from *The Berkeley Segmentation Dataset (BSDS500)*.
 For each image, the original image is shown together with 4 solutions proposed by the algorithm.
 All 4 solutions are selected from same Pareto front from a single run.